AnnaVilardell/PR07-FinalProject/README.md

 **Next Steps**

 We've been able to confirm that not all campuses in Ironhack act equally when it comes to the sales funnel.
-And we've been proving how important is to collect quality data.
+Beisdes, we've been proving how important is to collect quality data.
 Therefore, my next steps have been focus:

     - Treat Global Black data
-    - Recollect new data (focusing on the global importnace features we will request new data to be collected)
+    - Recollect new data (focusing on the global importnace features we will request new data to be collected in Salesforce)
-    - New way to get data (leaving behind manual collection)
+    - New way to get data (leaving behind manual work for the sales team during the process of admission)
-    - Use bigger insights from the model for each country (will need to precit fo all campuses separately) to start to dedicat ≠ resources to each type of potential student.
+    - Use the biggest insights from the model for each country (will need to use the model for all campuses separately) to start to dedicate ≠ resources to each type of prospect and stage.

 ##  Project Workflow